sisl/Contrail/docs/source/tutorial.rst

   * To change it, click **Set Reference Point**.
 This will generate a popup window that gives you the ability to clear and set a new reference point.
-If cleared and never reset, the reference point will be invalid and you won't be able to visualize any encounters
+If cleared and never reset, the reference point will be invalid and you won't be able to visualize any encounters.
-  * Must type in a valid reference point value in the form x.x/x.x/x.x and click **Save** in order to begin visualizing again
+  * Must type in a valid reference point value in the form x.x/x.x/x.x and click **Save** in order to begin visualizing again.
-  * See the updated reference point value in the grey section above the map
+  * See the current reference point value in the grey section above the map.

 * DATA TABLE: displays every waypoint for the visualized aircraft trajectories.

-  * This data table is editable
+  * This data table is editable.

-    * To change the altitude for the waypoint at time 0, click the altitude box in that row and begin typing your desired value and hit enter to confirm your update
+    * To change the altitude for the waypoint at time 0, click the altitude box in that row and begin typing your desired value and hit enter to confirm your update.

-      * Must click **Update Data Table** to see your changes propogated correctly
+      * Must click **Update Data Table** to see your changes propogated correctly.

-    * To add a waypoint to any exisitng AC trajectory, click **Add Row** to create an empty row in which you can input the AC ID and fill in the rest of the columns with your desired values
+    * To add a waypoint to any exisitng AC trajectory, click **Add Row** to create an empty row in which you can input the AC ID and fill in the rest of the columns with your desired values.

-      * Must click **Update Speeds** after adding any new waypoints to see your changes propogated correctly
+      * Must click **Update Speeds** after adding any new waypoints to see your changes propogated correctly.

 .. _tutorial_create_mode:

 Create Mode
 ======================

-Contrail provides users with create mode functionality that allows them to forgo uploading a waypoint file and instead directly create a nominal encounter.
+Contrail provides users with a Create Mode that allows them to forgo uploading a waypoint file and instead directly create a nominal encounter.

-To enter create mode, click **Enter Create Mode** below the map.
+To enter Create Mode, click **Enter Create Mode** below the map.

 Steps for Nominal Path Creation:

 #.
-Click **Start New Nominal Path.**
+Click **Start New Nominal Path**.

   #.
-Indicate the AC ID for which you are creating a trajectory.
-This AC ID must be unique with respect to the other AC IDs
-  in your nominal encounter, and all AC IDs must be in sequential, increasing order starting at 1.
+Input the AC ID for which you are creating a trajectory.
+This AC ID must be unique with respect to the other AC IDs in your nominal encounter, and all AC IDs must be in sequential, increasing order starting at 1.
   #.
-Indicate the desired time interval between waypoints (this can either be constant for your entire trajectory or you can change it from waypoint to waypoint).
+Input the desired time interval between waypoints (this can either be constant for your entire trajectory or you can change it from waypoint to waypoint).
   #.
 Input the zUp value for your first waypoint.

 #.
-After setting those three values, you can begin creating a trajectory for your nominal encounter.
+After setting those three values, you can begin creating a trajectory for your nominal encounter:

   #.
 Double click on the map; this will create a blue tool tip representing the location of your new waypoint.
 You can click-and-drag the tool tip to adjust its exact location.
 Refer to the data table below to confirm that your new waypoint is in the correct position.
   #.
 Repeat this process until you have created all of the waypoints that you want for the current trajectory.